reactive/data-client/docs/upgrade/upgrading-to-5.md

 <details><summary>Missing entities suspend</summary>

-Required entities missing from network response will now throw error in useResource() just like other unexpected deserializations.
+Required entities missing from network response will now throw error in useSuspense() just like other unexpected deserializations.

 Use [SimpleRecord](../api/SimpleRecord) for [optional entities](../api/SimpleRecord#optional-members).